Ezequiel Duran Preview, Player Props: Rangers vs. Mets

-The Texas Rangers, including Ezequiel Duran (.387 slugging percentage in past 10 games, including no home run), battle starting pitcher Jose Quintana and the New York Mets at Citi Field, Tuesday at 7:10 PM ET.
+The Texas Rangers, including Ezequiel Duran (.324 slugging percentage in past 10 games, including zero homers), take on starting pitcher Denyi Reyes and the New York Mets at Citi Field, Wednesday at 6:40 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Mets.
+In his last appearance, he went 1-for-4 with an RBI against the Mets.

 Ezequiel Duran Game Info & Props vs. the Mets